BTZ Black Hole Entropy in Loop Quantum Gravity and in Spin Foam Models: Introduction

+On the other side we have attempted to explain the microstates of a black hole in the three dimensional case using spin foam models.
+The model was developed in \cite{gi} and compared with a statistical mechanics calculation in \cite{gi2}.

+The statistical mechanics calculation was done by defining an expectation value using spin foam partition functions with observables.
+The calculation turned out to be proportional to the length of the horizon.
+However, the $1/4$ factor was not recovered.
+Here we follow a similar procedure introduced in \cite{fgnp} to recover the $1/4$ factor.
+To obtain a negative cosmological constant we must apply a Wick rotation.

+However, when the $1/4$ factor is recovered, the calculation of the entropy still has an additional factor which we do not know how to deal with.

+In this paper, we describe and compare the calculations of the loop quantum gravity model and the spin foam model, and show that both give proportional answers.

 We focus on the Euclidean version of the black hole.
-A three dimensional solution of Einstein's equations was introduced for the first time in \cite{btz}.
-Now it is known as the BTZ black hole.
-The three dimensional Euclidean solution to empty Einstein equations of general relativity with negative cosmological constant is given by the metric
+A three dimensional solution of Einstein's equations was first introduced in \cite{btz}.
+This type of black hole is known as a BTZ black hole.
+The three dimensional Euclidean solution to the empty Einstein equations of general relativity with negative cosmological constant is given by the metric

 In \cite{bhtz}, it is shown that by a change of coordinates, the solution can be written in the form